Officials partner with fishermen to assess Hawaii table fare

 The commercial fisherman, who are using traditional line and hook methods for catching and recording their takes, are already at sea collecting data.
 The NOAA team will be doing its video analysis later this month, and the team should have conclusions by early next year.
 The information will be used for the 2018 assessment.

-The data will be given to management officials so they can come up sustainable fisheries, Richards, said.
+The data will be given to management officials so they can help ensure sustainable fisheries, Richards said.

+The NOAA team is using a new, lightweight camera system that the team sinks to the bottom of the ocean and leaves for 15 minutes at a time.
+The highly light-sensitive cameras use no external lights so as to not scare away the fish that are there or attract other fish to the area.

+“It could bias the information that we get, so we’re trying to be as stealthy as possible,” Richards said.